ethereum/consensus-specs/specs/phase0/weak-subjectivity.md

         weak_subjectivity_period += SAFETY_DECAY * val_count / (2 * 100 * MIN_PER_EPOCH_CHURN_LIMIT)
     return weak_subjectivity_period
 ```

+*Details about the calculation*:
+- `100` appears in the denominator to get the actual percentage ratio from `SAFETY_DECAY`
+- For more information about other terms in this equation, refer to [Weak Subjectivity in Eth2.0](https://notes.ethereum.org/@adiasg/weak-subjectvity-eth2)

 A brief reference for what these values look like in practice: